 But that wasn't the case at all.
 He was just a creative kid who wanted room to be more creative in ILP classes.
 Once I realized that he wasn’t trying to sabotage my lessons intentionally, he was easier to handle.
 I started having more creative lessons so Garrett could have a good time and I could have lessons that didn’t need to go perfectly.
 I work more with him one-on-one so I could understand where he was coming from when he demanded extra pipe cleaners for his craft.

 If seats and desks are close enough to tap the windows to get the attention of friends outside or close enough to reach and tug at your wall decorations, restructure the sitting arrangement if you can.
 Don't be afraid to work with your Head Teacher or Local Coordinator at the school about rearranging the seating chart ... or implementing a seating chart if you think that would help.

-When I was teaching in China, the students spent time during class to swap pencils and erasers ... the solution?
-I worked with the Chinese teachers at my school and had the students select one pen and one eraser to use during my lesson.
+When I was teaching in Asia, the students spent time during class to swap pencils and erasers ... the solution?
+I worked with the local teachers at my school and had the students select one pen and one eraser to use during my lesson.
 Then, there was no need to zip open pencil pouches and spend time chatting with friends while you debated which eraser set to use or which pen you were going to use that day.
 Water bottles were also distracting; kids would splash each other or shut their lids loudly when classmates were talking.
 Suddenly students got a drink before class and after class, and that was it.
 No more water bottles sitting on the desks.

 There are times when the most difficult kids are being difficult because they are being distracting or are distracted.
-By doing what you can to cut down on those distractions, you may have a less disruptive class that's more inclined to listen to your lessons.
+By doing what you can to cut down on those distractions, you may have a less disruptive class tht's more inclined to listen to your lessons.

 Some Tips For You